Etiquette Experts Tell All: Tips for Friend & Family Gift-Giving This Holiday Season

-- The doorman: $25 – $150.00 is ideal per household.
-“Some homeowners might tip $500 for the entire staff, and the manager can divide the money accordingly or the homeowner might indicate exactly how much she or he wants to tip for every individual working in the building,” Parker said
+- The Doorman: $25 – $150 is ideal per household.
+“Some homeowners might tip $500 for the entire staff, and the manager can divide the money accordingly or the homeowner might indicate exactly how much she or he wants to tip for every individual working in the building,” Parker said.

-Being Broke Is No Excuse To Not Show Appreciation
+Being On a Budget Is No Excuse To Not Show Appreciation

 “A thank-you note can go a long way, especially for those in the service industry who may otherwise feel invisible,” Ramhold said.
 “If you can, it’s always nice to include something like homemade treats, whether that’s cookies, homemade vanilla extract, fresh bread, even a jar of homemade hot cocoa mix, as these show thought and effort went into the gift, even if you can’t afford to give money.”

 - 10 Do's and Don'ts of Costco Shopping